Curacao-Developer-Club/restaurants-AIO/README.md

 # restaurants-AIO
-AIO website for all delivery, reserving
+AIO website & Mobile App for all delivery, reserving

 This website will be able to make orders between customers and restaurants/fast food for fast delivery.
 - It will have login page and google maps feature that can be used to send info to the restaurant delivery email so they know where client is.